 Is Ricotta Gluten-Free?

-It sure is!
 I prefer whole milk basket ricotta from Bellwether farms in California.
 Milk and salt are the only ingredients.
-If you're craving a cheese-making adventure, you can easily make your own ricotta.
+Or if you're craving a cheese-making adventure, you can easily make your own ricotta.

 How to Serve Lemon Ricotta Pancakes

-- Spring (shown here): strawberry rhubarb chia jam, berries, yogurt, maple, bee pollen
+- Spring (shown here): strawberry rhubarb chia jam, berries, yogurt, maple syrup, bee pollen

 - Summer: honey-roasted apricots, peaches, plums, and/or nectarines, whipped ricotta, mint

-- Fall: blackberries, fresh figs, or maple-roasted pears, hemp hearts, yogurt, dark maple syrup
+- Fall: blackberries, fresh figs, or tea-poached pears, hemp hearts, yogurt, dark maple syrup

 - Winter: supremes of blood orange, grapefruit, cara cara oranges, tangerines, and sliced kumquats, or candied Meyer lemons, whipped mascarpone, poppy seeds

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make these gluten-free lemon ricotta pancakes, I’d love to know.
-Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this gluten-free lemon ricotta pancake recipe, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin RecipeIngredients